richardmyu/translation-pages/PsychologyToday/2021/01/02/So You Set a New Years Resolution, Now What.md

 ### Trap #1: We set resolution that overwhelm us

+Given that we've waited all year to set our resolutions, we often aim too high.
+When goals are unrealistic, they can undermine motivation.
+Although research shows that the most energizing goals are ones that seem difficult, it's also important that people believe they are actually possible to accomplish.

+According to Beck, we don't need to stop setting big goals, we just have to think about them differently.
+"Let's say you have a goal of moving across the country," she speculates.
+"What is the first step you would need to take or what decision would you need to make?
+Maybe i live in Philadelphia now and i want to move to California.
+And i don't know which city i want to live in.
+So, how am i going to get that information?"

 ### Trap #2: We don't anticipate obstacles

 ### Trap #3: We engage in all-or-nothing thinking